Working Remotely in Portugal: The Ultimate Guide

 For SIM cards, MEO and Vodafone are very popular in Portugal.
 You can even find them at large airports.
 For a monthly package of 3GB, you will pay around €17.

 Mains connections in Portugal perform at 230V on 50Hz.
 Type C and Type F plugs being both round and two-pronged can work out for wall sockets.
 They are compatible with the rest of Europe.
 So, for example, if your adapter works in Germany, it will also work in Portugal as well.

 Portugal provides freedom when it comes to internet activity.
 The constitution of the country clearly provides freedom of speech and freedom of the press.
 Also, the government does not limit some URLs or websites.
 It does not monitor the activities on the internet either.

-In most of the tourist places, you can find shops selling plugs and adapters.
+In most tourist places, you can find shops selling plugs and adapters.
 However, if you need bigger tech warehouse sellers or an Apple store, you need to go to Lisbon, Porto, Coimbra, or Lagos.

 The cost of living in Portugal is quite affordable compared to other Western European countries.
 This includes the basic costs of food and accommodation.
 If you head for more inland or rural areas, the cost of living becomes much cheaper.

 The official language in Portugal is Portuguese.
 However, especially in touristy areas, you’ll find that most people speak English well.
 Portuguese people are quite welcoming and friendly.
 If you need to go to a hospital, don’t worry.
 You will find English-speaking staff easily, especially in private hospitals.

 The weather in Portugal is another attraction for foreigners.
 Its winters are mild to cool, and summers hot.
 Most tourists generally visit Portugal in the summer.
 But, if you’re not a big fan of the crowds, spring and autumn may be better for you.

 Food is also diverse in Portugal.
 You will find excellent seafood in areas along the coastline.
 Salt cod, tomato stews packed with prawns and mussels, and sardines are very popular with their cooking techniques.
 The Portuguese Francesinha sandwiches are particularly popular.
 They are in fact Porto’s specialty.
 The Cozido Stew is another dish you should try.